grahamflick/Minimal-Composition-MEG-Design-Materials/README.md

 Image: Until subject response

 # Trigger scheme for MEG:
 2 triggers are sent on each trial, one for each item.
-A photodiode is presented in the top left corner to account for delays in post-processing.
+A photodiode is presented in the top right corner (not visible to subject) to account for delays in post-processing.

 List, on 1st item, non-word: 1